Skip to Content

 Entertainment is provided on almost all cruise lines.
 The only cruise line that I can think of that doesn’t have an organised entertainment program is Hurtigruten.

-On a typical cruise, you will find live music around the ship as well as things like quizzes and game shows.
-Almost all cruise ships have big theatres and will have shows each evening ranging from singing to acrobatics.
 The entertainment on cruise ships can be of really high quality, some cruise lines such as Royal Caribbean and Norwegian Cruise Line will have Broadway-style musicals.

 Many cruise lines will have entertainment shows which cost extra to attend, for example, Cirque Du Soleil is offered on some MSC cruises for an extra cost.